pharmaceutical incentive compensation plans

 • Balancing short-term and long-term incentives

 Effective compensation management involves more than financial rewards.
-It also involves fostering a culture of achievement.
+It also involves fostering a culture of achievement, resulting in a motivated sales force.
 When properly executed, it enhances sales performance and boosts morale and retention.

-Aligning compensation with company goals ensures everyone works towards the same targets.
+Aligning compensation with company goals ensures everyone works towards the same targets by aligning individual and organizational goals.
 It requires ongoing assessment and adaptation to market conditions.
 By understanding these elements, companies can create a dynamic sales force ready to meet challenges.

 Definition and Purpose of Incentive Compensation